Explore 360

 We leave early for a transfer to Ramechhap (approximately 1 ½ hour drive) for our morning flight into Lukla.
 The views from the plane are amazing, providing dramatic scenes of terraced hills and the distant Himalayan giants.

 At Lukla we meet the sherpas who will be looking after us for the duration of our expedition and begin our trek south keeping high above the spectacular Dudh Khosi.
-We have lunch at Surkhe and then stop for the day at the Sherpa village of Phuiyan (2,796m).
+We’ll stop for lunch in Surkhe and then continue to the Sherpa village of Phuiyan (2,796m) where we’ll spend the night.

 (BLD)